 Annual Fee: $0

-The Chase Freedom is a tiered cashback rewards card no annual fee credit card.
+The Chase Freedom Flex℠ is a tiered cash back rewards card with no annual fee.
 By owning either the Ink Business Preferred or a Chase Sapphire, your Ultimate Rewards points can be redeemed at 1.25 cents for Chase award travel or transferred to a 1:1 travel partner.

-Where the other two card families, Ink, and Sapphire, will only earn 1 point per $1 on everyday purchases, you can earn 5 points per $1 on the first $1,500 each quarter (7,500 points vs. 1,500 points).
+Where the other two card families (Ink and Sapphire) will only earn 1 point per $1 on everyday purchases, you can earn 5 points per $1 on the first $1,500 each quarter in select categories (7,500 points vs. 1,500 points) that are activated.
 The bonus categories change every calendar quarter.
-In 2017, the bonus categories were:

 Your only option can be waiting until you are “4/24” and hoping the rewards card you want is still available or has an enhanced signup bonus.
 If you don’t have five new credit cards (either as the primary or authorized user) in the most recent 24 months, you might try applying for one of these cards.

 How To See If Chase 5/24 Affects You